Frequently asked questions, answered with a pretty picture: “I am freaking out, am I pregnant?”

 If you’ve had non penis in vagina sex, let’s face it, you’re probably not pregnant.
 However often people still worry about this even when I tell them that.
 So you might want to think about how you deal with worrying (because being told not to worry is often not very helpful).
 Try to remember that the ‘I’m definitely pregnant from ….’ is the anxiety part of your brain telling you a story.
 Our brains tell us lots of stories that aren’t true – but we don’t have to believe them.
 Try distancing yourself from the story.

 Also seek support from mates, partners, parents or even a sexual health service who all might be able to help you stay calm and not get overwhelmed.
+I’ve written this article on how to deal with stress.
 You might also want to check out this page about anxiety and how to deal with it.
 It’s well good.

 For more help about pregnancy panics

 Self care – how to look after yourself when you’re feeling anxious or stressed.

 Fertility – where you can read about just how hard it can be to get preggers

 Dry humping – why it can be so good

 Contraception – if you want to be super sure you don’t get pregnant

 Is your partner putting you at risk – what to do if your partner doesn’t care whether you get pregnant or not